coolyashas/CS50-Final-Project-Discord-Chess-Bot/README.md

 The Discord Chess Bot fully utilizes Discord slash commands for its functionality.
 Please ensure that the bot has the necessary permissions in your server to prevent any issues.

-- The `/move` and `/solve` commands require an input in the form of "initial square to target square".
+- The `/move` and `/solve` commands require an input in the form of "initial square" to "target square".

 - `/challenge` and `/move`:  Use these commands to play chess games with other members of the server.
 - `/tactics` and `/solve`:  Use these commands to solve chess tactics.